 There are also some handy features included for easy use.
 The first is a built-in cleaning indicator, which tells you when to clean the filter.
 This process is simple since you don’t even have to take out the filter foams or manually unclog them.
 You can also open the sludge drain to easily remove any coarse debris.

 Another unique feature is the water temperature display, so you always know the exact temperature of the water in the pond.
-You can pair this with a pump and UV clarifier as well, though they are not included with the filter system.
+You can pair this with a pond pump and UV clarifier as well, though they are not included with the filter system.

 Koi will spend their entire lives in the pond you build for them.
 This includes eating, sleeping, and using the figurative toilet.
 They also create a lot of waste, which then needs to be cleaned out of the pond for them to live comfortably.
 This means getting the best koi pond filter system to clean out the debris, waste, and reduce harmful bacteria that could create an unhealthy environment for your koi.